 2) Torrent Downloading:

-Opera has a built-in terrent downloader.
+Opera has a built-in torrent downloader.
 You don’t need an external torrent client anymore.

 3) Opera Mail:

-It is possible to manage all your emails account with built-in Opera email client.
+It is possible to manage all your email account with the built-in Opera email client.

 4) A Built-in RSS Reader:

-A rss reader available within the mail client.
+An RSS reader is available within the mail client.